 Check out the profiles of our current Subspecialty Scholars by clicking here and setting the Areas of Interest pulldown to Hospitalist Scholars Subspecialty Track.

 The clinical work is focused on nights and weekends at the flagship hospitals of the University of Pennsylvania Health System – the Hospital of the University of Pennsylvania and Penn Presbyterian Medical Center.
-To provide ample non-clinical time to devote to meaningful time with mentors, work on projects and interviewing, Subspecialty Scholars work a 50% reduced shift load compared to junior faculty on the traditional academic track (typical month: just 7-9 shifts, mostly at night; 2 full weekends - 1 as a daytime rounder).
+To provide ample time to working on projects, meeting with mentors, and interviewing, Subspecialty Scholars work a reduced shift load compared to junior faculty on the academic track.
+Please review the table on the Jobs Page which summarizes the current shift load.

-For every year of clinical service completed, scholars are eligible to receive a generous annual bonus that can be applied for loan repayment.
+For every year of clinical service completed, scholars are eligible to receive a generous annual bonus that can be applied towards loan repayment or other expenses.
 Those who stay more than 1 year are eligible to enroll in certificate programs such as clinical research or quality improvement/patient safety, using Penn's generous tuition reimbursement benefit.
 Our scholars are fully integrated into the professional and social life of Penn Hospital Medicine, including robust faculty wellness and development programs and sponsored social events in Philadelphia.

 To apply to the Hospitalist Scholars- Subspecialty Track, visit the Jobs tab and follow the links on the bottom of the page.